EV Charging Cost in California (2026)

 California electricity rates for EV owners

 At about 31.8¢/kWh, California has the 2nd-highest residential rate in the country.
-California runs high on a mix of wildfire-hardening costs, clean-energy mandates, and steep delivery charges.
+California runs high on a mix of wildfire-hardening costs, clean-energy mandates, and some of the steepest delivery charges in the country.

 Your own utility’s rate may differ from the state average.
 The calculator above is editable, so enter the number from your bill for an exact figure.